shugonta/tweetsharp/README.markdown

     }

 #### xAuth Authentication
 If you are building a mobile application and want to benefit from a seamless authentication experience with no additional steps for the user, you need to enroll your application in Twitter's xAuth support.
 You must complete this step in order for xAuth to function correctly.

     using TweetSharp;

     // OAuth Access Token Exchange
     TwitterService service = new TwitterService("consumerKey", "consumerSecret");
-    OAuthAccessToken access = service.GetAccessTokenWithXAuth("username", "password"); // <-- user supplied username and password
+    OAuthAccessToken access = service.GetAccessTokenWithXAuth("username", "password");

 #### OAuth Delegation with Echo
 Twitter provides OAuth Echo support, which allows you to use other services like TwitPic by delegating the user's existing credentials.
-TweetSharp uses [Hammock|url:http://hammock.codeplex.com] both internally and as a tool for you to make delegated requests.
+TweetSharp uses [Hammock](http://hammockrest.com) both internally and as a tool for you to make delegated requests.
 This example shows how you would use TweetSharp and Hammock together to post an image on TwitPic using OAuth.

     using TweetSharp;
     using Hammock;